topo-gps/ios-manual/en/settings/settings.rst

 Settings
 ========
-The settings screen can be opened tapping the item 'More' in the :ref:`Menu <sec-menu>`.
-Then tap the tab 'Settings' in the pop-up that appears:
+The settings screen can be opened by tapping the item 'More' in the :ref:`Menu <sec-menu>`.
+Then tap 'Settings' in the pop-up that appears.

 An example of the settings screen is displayed in the figure below: